Iman is fierce

-Tonight, Somali-born former model, and current entrepreneur, Iman will receive the Fashion Icon award from from the Council of Fashion Designers of America.
-Past winners of this special award, which is “awarded to an individual whose signature style has had a profound influence on fashion,” include model Kate Moss (2005), and actresses Sarah Jessica Parker (2004) and Nicole Kidman (2003).
+Tonight, Somali-born former model, and current entrepreneur, Iman will receive the Fashion Icon award from the Council of Fashion Designers of America.
+Past winners of this special prize, “awarded to an individual whose signature style has had a profound influence on fashion,” include model Kate Moss (2005), and actresses Sarah Jessica Parker (2004) and Nicole Kidman (2003).
 Whatever you may think of the fashion industry, this is huge, and signals that Iman is (finally) getting the due that she deserves.
 Because, as we all know, fashion (still) doesn’t much care for Black women, or women of color in general.
-You don’t have to see the recent short documentary, The Colour of Beauty, to know that.
+You don’t have to see the recent short documentary, The Color of Beauty, to know that.
 You need only read the New York Times article announcing Iman’s award.
 Some highlights:

 And while I, too, commend Iman today, I still reserve the right to shake my head at her very ill-advised “I Am African” campaign for the organization, Keep a Child Alive, from a few years ago.
+But we are here to celebrate.

 Further Reading